 For Oklahoma, keeping pace in the Big 12 title race.
-The Sooners’ loss to Texas is now firmly in the rearview mirror.
-As of now, it looks like a three-team race to the Big 12 title game in Arlington this December: OU, West Virginia and the undefeated (in conference) Longhorns.
+The Sooners’ loss to Texas is now firmly in the rear-view mirror.
+As of now, it looks like a three-team race to December’s Big 12 title game in Arlington: OU, West Virginia and the undefeated (in conference) Longhorns.
 A second conference loss would likely cripple any hope of a fourth straight Big 12 championship.

 When Oklahoma has the ball